minchinweb/openttd-metalibrary/readme.md

 \todo       Notes about static classes, what they are, and which classes
             are 'static'
 \todo       Consider Fibonacci Heap version in NoCAB
-\todo       Add picture of in game downloader
+\todo       Add picture of the in-game downloader
 \todo       Look into theming dOxygen output
 \todo       Add 'News' tab pointing back to my Blog updates on MetaLibrary